clairton/unoapi-cloud/examples/typebot/README.md

 # Lists with typebot

+### Some observations before using list on Typebot, by default Typebot is not ready to work with lists, so has some limitations.

+* Use max of 3 itens in the list, if you use more will be send another list

+## How to use

 To use lists, you need to use the text bubble followed by button input. ![image](prints/lists.png)

 ![image](prints/exemple_list_typebot.png)